-Some people still end up without Pip on their system, so let’s first take a look at how you can manually install Pip.
-Before you try to install Pip, make sure it’s not installed.
+So before you try to install Pip, make sure it’s not already present on your system.
 Open a terminal (Linux/MacOS) or a Windows shell, and type in the following command:

 pip command gives an error, try

 pip3 instead.
-On some systems, Python 2 and 3 can be installed next to each other.
+Python 2 and 3 can be installed next to each other on some systems.
 On those systems, pip is often installed under the name

-If that didn’t work either, you can try the pip module that is build into most modern Python installations:
+If that didn’t work either, you can try the pip module that is built into most modern Python installations:

 python3 -m pip help

-On Windows and MacOS, you can download a Python script to install pip, called get-pip.py.
+On Windows and Mac, you can download a Python script to install pip, called get-pip.py.
 Download the file and run it with Python from a command prompt or terminal window: